Lambda phage: Multiplicity reactivation and prophage reactivation

 Multiplicity reactivation (MR) is the process by which multiple viral genomes, each containing inactivating genome damage, interact within an infected cell to form a viable viral genome.
 MR was originally discovered with phage T4, but was subsequently found in phage λ (as well as in numerous other bacterial and mammalian viruses).
 MR of phage λ inactivated by UV light depends on the recombination function of either the host or of the infecting phage.
 Absence of both recombination systems leads to a loss of MR.

 Survival of UV-irradiated phage λ is increased when the E. coli host is lysogenic for an homologous prophage, a phenomenon termed prophage reactivation.
 Prophage reactivation in phage λ appears to occur by a recombinational repair process similar to that of MR.

 Repressor

 The repressor found in the phage lambda is a notable example of the level of control possible over gene expression by a very simple system.
-It forms a 'binary switch' with two genes under mutually exclusive expression, as discovered by Barbara J. Meyer.
+As discovered by Barbara J. Meyer, it forms a 'binary switch' with two genes under mutually exclusive expression.

 The lambda repressor gene system consists of (from left to right on the chromosome):